openwfm/wrf-sfire-docs/docs/TermsandConditions.md

 grades, social security numbers, etc. If you use ssh keys to connect elsewhere from this system (such as github or another computer account), it is highly recommended to make an ssh key with a passcode.

-All use of this resource must be fundamental research, intended to be published with no restrictions or approval requirement by the sponsor, or any restriction on the nationality of the participants.
+All usage of this resource must be fundamental research, intended to be published with no restrictions or approval requirement by the sponsor, or any restriction on the nationality of the participants.

 ### Storage